Castor is a really interesting oil, that has a great affinity with the skin.

 Hydrating: Castor oil works as a natural humectant, pulling moisture from the air and trapping it close to the skins tissues.

-Improves Texture: Castor is rich in oleic and linoleic acid two wonderful fatty acids, making castor oil the perfect choice for softening and smoothing a dry, parched skin.
+Improves Texture: Castor is rich in oleic and linoleic acid, both of these are wonderful fatty acids, which is why castor oil is the perfect choice for softening and smoothing a dry, parched skin.

-Moisturising: The triglycerides that are present in castor oil help to restore the skins natural moisture balance, making it a perfect ingredient for dry skin conditions.
+Moisturising: The triglycerides present in castor oil, help to restore the skins natural moisture balance, making it a perfect ingredient for dry skin conditions.